phpmetrics/PhpMetrics/README.md

 * `--excluded-dirs` - Regex of subdirectories to exclude.
 * `--symlinks` - Enable following symlinks.
 * `--without-oop` - If provided, tool will not extract any information about OOP model (faster).
+* `--ignore-errors` - If provided, files will be analyzed even with syntax errors
 * `--failure-condition` - Optional failure condition, in english.
 Example: --failure-condition="average.maintainabilityIndex < 50 or sum.loc > 10000"
 * `--config` - Config file (YAML).
 Example: --config=myconfig.yml
 * `--template-title` - Title for the HTML summary report.